Is Multi-Generational Housing Right for You and Your Budget?

 We decided on the rules before I moved in, and every once in a while, we went over the rules and modified them as needed.
 Even our relationship improved, and we had much more fun together than we used to have.

-There is no point in having a whole house for just one person.
-The extra cash doesn’t hurt either.
+There was no point in having a whole house for just one person.
+The extra cash didn’t hurt either.

 Sign me up for a comfortable retirement!